Add Eye-Catching Captions to Shorts & Reels in Premiere Pro With Cutback's Native Plugin

 Here's the good news: you don’t need After Effects or any third-party apps to make those anymore.

-With Cutback, you can create fully animated captions inside Adobe Premiere Pro using just two clicks.
+With Premiere Assistant (previously known by the company name Cutback), you can create fully animated captions inside Adobe Premiere Pro using just two clicks.

 Let’s break it down.